iisshaa/todolistapp/README.md

 # todolistapp
-Multiuser Todo App Using HTML, CSS, Bootstrap, Python, Django
+Multiuser Todo App

+Software Details:
+IDE: Pycharm
+Frontend: HTML
+Backend: Python
+Framework: Django

 This is basic TODO Application which incorporates CRUD functionalities and as well as has a MULTIUSER login feature which enables users to have their own customized todo lists.
 This platform would help the users to focus and priotize their task and get things done quickly.